yeungadrian/GizmoGadgets/README.md

+# GizmoGadgets
-# ETL Riot Games
+ETL job using Prefect to load data from Riot Games API

 Using Prefect & Python to load data from the Riot Games API into a postgresql database.
 Allows people to get match history data to analyse the best item / team composition.

 Updated for Set 6.
+Waiting for augments on the api.

 ## Requirements:
 - Python